rethinkdb/rethinkdb-rs/api/ruby/aggregation/ungroup.md

 # Description #

-`ungroup` takes a grouped stream or grouped data and turns it into an array of objects representing the groups.
+Takes a grouped stream or grouped data and turns it into an array of objects representing the groups.
 Any commands chained after `ungroup` will operate on this array, rather than operating on each group individually.
 This is useful if you want to e.g. order the groups by the value of their reduction.

 The format of the array returned by `ungroup` is the same as the default native format of grouped data in the javascript driver and